joshgreen95/ALAN/README.md

 ## Features

 - Responds to the question "How are you?" and fetches data from a SQL database.
-- Allows users to contribute to the SQL database using the "alan sad 'x'" command.
+- Allows users to contribute to the SQL database using the "alan sad 'x'" command